Jellybaby34/EightPlayerDuckGame/README.md

+# BROKEN DO NOT USE, I MIGHT FIX IT, PROBABLY NOT

 # 8 Player Duck Game
 # Post bugs to the issue tracker.
 If I don't know about them I can't fix them